 One pair of khaki pants

-State FFA Degree pins as requested by officer
+State FFA Degree charm

-A calendar or planning system

-Adequate supply of basic office supplies

 State Officer Responsibilities and Commitments

-An officer travels many miles throughout the year, representing the Idaho FFA Association.
-They spend many hours preparing workshops, writing newsletters and corresponding with members and advisors.
+State officers travel many miles throughout the year representing the Idaho FFA Association.
+They spend many hours preparing workshops, writing workshops and speeches and corresponding with members and advisors.
 The officer receives training from State and National FFA that helps develop their leadership and presentation skills and offers excellent hands-on education and training for young people.

 In addition to the scheduled events, State Officer candidates should be aware that extra events throughout the year may arise.
 These could include activities put on by local chapters, meetings, and other events.
 State officers also spend a great deal of time communicating with teammates, returning correspondence, writing thank you notes and letters and planning for upcoming events and workshops.